Xilinx/Vivado-Design-Tutorials/Device_Architecture_Tutorials/Versal/DFX/Debug_JTAG_HSDP/README.md

 ### Adding Debug Cores

 There are two supported methodologies for adding debug cores to Versal DFX designs.
 Debug cores can be <b>instantiated</b> or <b>inserted</b>.
 In either case, an AXI Debug Hub IP must be added to the design in the target partition where debug is desired.
 The debug hub must exist in each reconfigurable module to accommodate any debug cores in that RM.
-Each RM in the parent configuration must include a debug hub to establish the debug infrastructure that will be used in any child configurations.
+Each RM in the parent configuration must include a debug hub to establish the debug infrastructure that is used in any child configurations.

 #### Instantiation

 For the instantiation approach, manually add debug cores and connect them to signals you wish to probe.
 In the following block design, a Debug Hub (green) has been added and connect to the NoC, then multiple ILA (red) and VIO (purple) cores have been added to monitor two counter IP.

-Note that green bug icons have been added to the signals to be probed by the ILA cores.
+***Note***: Green bug icons have been added to the signals to be probed by the ILA cores.
 By explicitly adding the ILA cores and adding probe points, you can define all the debug details early in the design flow.

 <p align="center"> <img src="./images/debug_instantiated.png?raw=true" alt="Instantiation Example"/> </p>

 #### Insertion

 For the insertion case, signals are identified in the block design or RTL source and insertion of the ILA debug core is done later in the flow.
 To add a debug tag to a signal on a block design canvas, right-click and select **Debug**.
-When this has been done, the green bug icon is added to the signal as shown here.
+Once this is done, the green bug icon is added to the signal as shown below.

 <p align="center"> <img src="./images/mark_debug_bd_before.png?raw=true" alt="Mark Debug Before"/> </p>
 <p align="center"> <img src="./images/mark_debug_bd_after_anno.png?raw=true" alt="Mark Debug After"/> </p>